voerro/vue-tagsinput/README.md

 `element-id` will be applied to `id` and `name` attributes of the hidden input that contains the list of the selected tags as its value.
 Optionally you can also use the `v-model` directive to bind a variable to the array of selected tags.

-`existing-tags` is the list of the existing on your website tags.
+`existing-tags` is the list of all the existing/valid tags.
 Include it even if you're not using typeahead.

-Remove the `typeahead` property to disable this functionality.

 #### Setting Selected Tags Programmatically